Docs

 This guide requires the installation of the Shopyflow Webflow App on your Webflow account.
 If you haven't installed it yet, head over to the Webflow Apps Marketplace and add it to your site or to your workspace.

 This tutorial covers the steps of building the product page template in Webflow designer using real product data.
-Before starting this tutorial make sure you have completed the Shopify to Webflow CMS data transfer steps follwing this guide.
+Before starting this tutorial make sure you have completed the Shopify to Webflow CMS data transfer steps following this guide.

 Getting started